 We have resumed in person meetings.
-Please see the Google calendar on the right for addresses and COVID-19 policy for each host space.
+Please see the Google calendar for addresses and COVID-19 policy for each host space.

 We are utilizing Zoom to allow participants to connect virtually.
-For dial-in instructions, please see the Google calendar on the right.
+For dial-in instructions, please see the Google calendar.

 Use the lower righthand icon (+GoogleCalendar) to add these events to your Google Calendar for easy access.

 - PEER SUPPORT:

 We are a peer support group for adults with depression or bipolar disorder.